rasmus-kirk/optimization-notes/rasmus/notes.md

 ## Linear Programming Problems
 - Problems of the form: $z = \sum_{i=0}^{n} c_i x_i$ where we want to maximize or minimize $z$
+- Must have constraints

 ## Standard form
-- Must be maximization problem
+1. Must be maximization problem
-- All constraints must be $\leq$
+2. All constraints must be $\geq$

 ## Fundemental Theorem of Linear Programming
 1. If no optimal solution exists, the problem is infeasible or unbounded